SemanticSoftwareLab/Supplements-LDK2017/README.md

 The knowledg-base triples.zip file is distributed under the terms of the [Creative Commons Attribution License v4.0](https://creativecommons.org/licenses/by/4.0/).
 You can find a copy of the license in the [knowledge-base](../master/knowledge-base) folder.

 ## Queries
+The queries discussed in this section are provided to reproduce the figures in the Application section of our paper.
+The SPARQL queries can be found in the [queries](../queries) folder.

+### Scenario 1:

+### Scenario 2:

+### Scenario 3: